Medical sociology: Doctor–patient relationship

-Medical Paternalism
+Medical paternalism

 Medical paternalism is the perspective that doctors want what is best for the patient and must take decisions on behalf of the patient because the patient is not competent to make their own decisions.
-Parsons argued that though there was an asymmetry of knowledge and power in the doctor patient relationship the medical system provided sufficient safeguards to protect the patient justifying a paternalistic role by the doctor and medical system.
+Parsons argued that though there was an asymmetry of knowledge and power in the doctor–patient relationship, the medical system provided sufficient safeguards to protect the patient, justifying a paternalistic role by the doctor and medical system.

 A system of medical paternalism was prominent following the second world war through to the mid-1960s.
-Eliot Freidson writing in the 1970s referred to medicine as having "professional dominance" determining its work and defining a conceptualization of the problems that are brought to it and the best solutions.
-Professional dominance is defined by three characteristics: having power over clients for example through dependency, knowledge asymmetry or location; control over juniors in the feel requiring deference and submission; and control over other professions either by excluding them from practice, or placing them under control of the medical profession.
+Writing in the 1970s, Eliot Freidson referred to medicine as having "professional dominance", determining its work and defining a conceptualization of the problems that are brought to it and the best solutions to them.
+Professional dominance is defined by three characteristics: practitioners having power over clients, for example through dependency, knowledge, or location asymmetry; control over juniors in the field, requiring juniors' deference and submission; and control over other professions either by excluding them from practice, or placing them under control of the medical profession.

-Yeyoung Oh Nelson argues that this system of paternalism was in part undermined by organizational change in the following decades in the US whereby insurance companies, managers and the pharmaceutical industry started competing for role of conceptualizing and delivering medical services, part of the motive being cost saving.
+Yeyoung Oh Nelson argues that this system of paternalism was in part undermined by organizational change in the following decades in the US whereby insurance companies, managers and the pharmaceutical industry started competing for role of conceptualizing and delivering medical services, part of the motive being cost-saving.

 Bioethics

 Bioethics studies ethical concern in medical treatment and research.
 Many scholars believe that bioethics arose due to a perceived lack of accountability of the medical profession, the field has been broadly adopted with most US hospitals offering some form of ethical consultation.
 The social effects of the field of bioethics have been studied by medical sociologists.
-Informed consent, having its roots in biothetics, is the process by which a doctor and a patient agree to a particular intervention and has.
-Medical sociology study the social processes that influences and at times limit consent.
+Informed consent, having its roots in bioethics, is the process by which a doctor and a patient agree to a particular intervention.
+Medical sociology studies the social processes that influence and at times limit consent.